jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyterlab-collaborative-chat.md

 ### Integration tests

-There are more integration tests, located in *packages/jupyterlab-collaborative-chat/ui-tests*.
+The integration tests are located in *packages/jupyterlab-collaborative-chat/ui-tests*.

 They make use of [playwright](https://playwright.dev/).